OpenDSA/OpenDSA/Doc/source/Overview.rst

 at any given time.
 Those roles include:

 #.
-Content developer: Someone who wants to create ro modify modules,
+Content developer: Someone who wants to create or modify modules,
    visualizations, or exercises If so, you want to read the sections on creating content.